astrskai/astrsk-ai-docs/docs/session/session-settings.md

 ## Accessing Settings

-Access session settings through a floating button on the top right corner of the session-play page.
-This opens the settings page from the right and all the relevant resouces are available to edit.
+Access session settings through a floating button on the top right corner of the session-play screen.
+This opens the settings screen and where all the edit options will be available.

 ![Session settings button](./images/session-settings-button.png)
 *[Image placeholder: Shows the settings button on a session card]*

-## Editable Settings
+## Session Edit

 ## Cards

-You can change the AI character cards used in the session.
-One AI card is required.
-Add or remove cards for group chats.
-The content of the cards themselves must be edited from the main Cards page.
+Add or remove cards that are used in the session.
+Although adding and removing cards are possible on the session edit screen, the card information must be edited from the cards screen.

 ![Edit cards](./images/edit-cards-step.png)
 *[Image placeholder: Cards editing interface in the settings panel]*

 ## Flow and agents

+Switch the flow for the session.
+The flow determines how the AI interacts with the session data such as cards and session history.
-Change the flow for your session.
-The content of the flow itself must be edited from the main Flow page.
+Although switching flow is possible on the session edit screen, the flow information must be edited from the flow screen.

 ![Edit flow](./images/edit-flow-step.png)
 *[Image placeholder: Flow selection interface in the settings panel]*

 ## Language & Translation

-Edit the language and translation settings for the current session.
+Choose which language the session will be conducted in by editing the language and translation settings for the current session.
+Use the [Displayed language] option to translate any message to a particular language and use the [AI prompt language] option to choose the target language in which the prompt is translated and sent.

 ![Language and translation step](./images/language-translation-step.png) *[Image placeholder: Language and translation settings interface in the settings panel]*

 ## Background

-Change the background image for the current session.
+Select a background image of the for the current session.
+Import images to use as your background by clicking the [+ Add Background] button.

 ![Background step](./images/background-step.png)
 *[Image placeholder: Background selection interface in the settings panel]*

 ## Message Styling

-Adjust the chat styling for the current session.
+Customize the chat message font and color for the current session.
+Refer to the [Preview] UI to check how the aesthetic of your play environment changes.

 ![Message styling step](./images/message-styling-step.png)
 *[Image placeholder: Message styling options interface in the settings panel]*